 While treasure hunting a big zong zi is fun, that does not diminish the enjoyment of a small and simple zong zi, just sticky rice with two or three big red dates in it.
 The wonderful flavour and the special texture of sticky rice are marvellous.
 And everyone loves dates.

-In Hong Kong, some people like to put some soy sauce in their zong zi, while others like to eat their zong zi with sugar.
+In Hong Kong, some people like to dip their zong zi in soy sauce, while others like to dip in sugar.
 If you don’t like soy sauce or sugar, you can pick chilli sauce, vinegar, or honey.
-Or just eat zong zi as they are.
+If anyone fancy guacamole and zong zi, I see no reason not to.
+Or just eat zong zi as they are, pure and simple.

 Summer is here.
 We’ve been locked down long enough.
-Let’s have some fun despite the fact that we don’t know what will happen next with this COVID-19 virus.
+Let’s have some fun!